How to manage return to work after injury

 Implement and monitor the plan

-Support the worker's return and track progress against the plan.
+Support the worker's return and track progress against the plan with regular check-ins.

 - Brief supervisors and colleagues appropriately (respect privacy)